fa9566509/fa9566509/README.md

 - 👋 Hi, I’m @fa9566509
-- 👀 I’m interested in C#, Python3 and Javascript
+- 👀 I’m interested in GoLang
-- 🌱 I’m currently learning C#, Python and Javascript
+- 🌱 I’m currently learning GoLang

 <!---
 fa9566509/fa9566509 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.